 Winter is the Best Time for Cosmetic Laser Treatments

 The winter months lessen our skin’s exposure to sunlight since we are often covered up from head to toe.
-During laser training, you’ll learn why clients should avoid sun exposure:
+During a laser training course, you’ll learn why clients should avoid sun exposure:

-Light-based treatments work best when the skin is not tanned.
-It’s recommended by cosmetic laser techs to get light-based treatments such as laser hair removal done when the skin is not tanned – this includes a natural tan, spray tan or salon tan.
+It’s recommended by certified cosmetic laser techs to get light-based treatments such as laser hair removal done when the skin is not tanned – this includes a natural tan, spray tan or salon tan.
 During laser training, you’ll learn that the laser focuses on pigmented areas (brown spots, for example).
 If the body is tanned, the laser may focus on unnecessary spots and miss the areas where the treatment is needed.
 Even during the fall and winter months, your cosmetic laser tech will remind you to avoid sun exposure two to four weeks before and after your laser treatment for the best results!

 Laser Training at National Laser Institute